-The “I” in the ROI is changing as education model changes are reflecting a fast-changing desire of the learners to pay less and spend just enough time to learn just the right skill.
-The denominator in ROI is reducing and the numerator, the R is not going down, implying that skills education must leverage technology and automation and new business models such as peer-to-peer learning to deliver the new expected ROI.
+For students the “I” in ROI is falling as shifting education models reflect their desire to pay less and spend just enough time to learn the right skill sets.
+At the same time, the desired “R” is holding steady, implying that skills education must leverage technology, automation, and new business models such as peer-to-peer learning to meet expectations.

-Skill evolution cycle is a term that defines the pace at which new jobs are emerging and old ones are becoming obsolete due to pure obsolescence or automation.
+The skill evolution cycle is a term that defines the pace at which new jobs are emerging and old ones are becoming obsolete due to obsolescence or automation.

-The millennials will learn and earn differently from us because their world is an agglomeration of capabilities and attitudes virtually across geographic boundaries.
-Thus, skilling and education will move from geographical to virtual agglomeration.
+Millennials will learn and earn differently from other generations because their world is an agglomeration of capabilities and attitudes virtually, across geographic boundaries.
+Thus skilling and education will move from geographical to virtual agglomeration.

-Formal education delivery institutions such as schools and colleges will dis-aggregate in functional, focus and geographic boundaries and collaborate with each other across boundaries, resulting in an education and skilling system that, leveraging technology, will mimic the learning and earning patterns of the virtually connected millennials.
+Formal institutions for education delivery such as schools and colleges will dis-aggregate along functional, focus, and geographic boundaries and will collaborate with each other across these boundaries.
+This will result in an education and skilling system that, leverage technology and mimics the learning and earning patterns of virtually connected millennials.